-I joined the University of Winchester as a Lecturer in Sociology in April 2017.
+I joined the University of Winchester as a Lecturer in Sociology in April 2017 and since August 2018 have been the programme leader for the BA Sociology degree.
 After studying for a BA (Hons) in Sociology at the University of Derby and an MA in Research Methods at the University of Nottingham I started my PhD at the University of Leicester as a Graduate Teaching Assistant in 2011.
-After completing my PhD in 2015 I worked at the University of Bristol as a Teaching Associate in Sociology.
-My interests in feminism, activism and social justice are reflected in the modules I teach on social movements, race and ethnicity, fashion and consumption, and beauty and globalisation.
+After completing my PhD in 2015 I worked at the University of Bristol as a Teaching Associate in Sociology before moving to Winchester.
+My interests in feminism, activism, social justice, and cultural studies are reflected in the modules I teach on social movements, social research methods, consumption, and beauty and globalisation.

 - Aune, K. and Holyoak, R. (Forthcoming 2018) ‘Navigating the third wave: Contemporary UK feminist activists and ‘third-wave feminism.’
 Feminist Theory

 - ‘Why Women Will Save the Planet’ event, University of Bristol Friends of the Earth, April 2016

 - ‘This House Would Free the Nipple’ debate, University of Exeter Debating Society, February 2016

 - ‘Young Women and Politics’ public lecture, Leicester Secular Society, January 2016

 - ‘Knowing and Naming: Reflections on Activist and Academic Influences on Sexual Identity’.
 Sexual Cultures 2: Academia meets Activism conference, University of Sunderland Docklands Campus, London, April 2015